 - A low return rate may mean exceptional follow-up post adoption to help adopters through the inevitable bumps.

 - A low return rate might also mean that the organization had stressed that this must be a “forever home” throughout the adoption process.
-As we know that in many cases, “a forever home” is just not realistic, these folks may opt to rehome elsewhere rather than return to the shelter where they may feel judged.
+Since we know that in many cases, “a forever home” is just not realistic, these folks may opt to rehome elsewhere rather than return to the shelter where they may feel judged.

 I started this blog post sharing a personal story about rehoming.
-I personally am a fan of those who might choose to not bring the pet back to the shelter if they need to rehome.
+I personally am a fan of those who might choose not to bring the pet back to the shelter if they need to rehome.
 Obviously I am a bit biased, but it has opened my mind to what return rates might tell us—and how we can best support those dogs and cats in our communities.

 What might a high or low return rate mean in your community?

 ASPCA Vice President, Research & Development

 Dr. Emily Weiss’ work at the ASPCA involves developing programs and processes that focus on impact on animal welfare.
 In her previous work as a behaviorist, she developed training programs to improve husbandry and decrease stress for many zoo animals.
 She has also developed assessment tools for shelter animals, including the SAFER assessment and Meet Your Match Canine-ality, Puppy-ality and Feline-ality.
 Dr. Weiss is co-editor of the Journal of Applied Animal Welfare Science, and has published and lectured extensively in the field of applied animal behavior.